 The Res Artis website also includes a section featuring reports and other material.

 Publications by pépinières européennes pour jeunes artistes related to independent programmes and projects can be found here.

-At Rate My Artist Residency artists and cultural professionals share feedback and comments on residency experiences.
+At Rate My Artist Residency artists, creatives and cultural professionals share feedback and comments on residency experiences.

 Culture vulture with residencies is a journalistic weblog about AiR programmes throughout the world.